Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Simulations

-We further assessed the performance of ARU data to estimate abundance by determining how the precision and accuracy of abundance estimates changed as the number of high-quality (i.e., $T = 4$) point count locations increased.
-Here we envisioned $\lambda$ as varying across space as a function of some covariate (e.g., percent forest cover), $X_i$:

-where we simulated $X_i$ as a standard normally distributed variable across all sites.
-We generated 100 data sets with the following parameters: $R = I = 50$, $J = 10$, $\beta_0$ = 2, $\beta_1 = 0.3$, $\alpha_0$ = -2.19, $\alpha_1 = 3$, $p = 0.69$, $\delta = 4$, $\omega = 3$, and $T = 4$.
+We further assessed the performance of ARU data to estimate abundance by determining how abundance estimates changed as the number of point count sites increased.
+We generated 100 data sets with the following parameters: $R = I = 50$, $J = 10$, $L = 4$, $\beta_0$ = 2, $\beta_1 = 0.3$, $\alpha_0$ = -2.19, $\alpha_1 = 3$, $\alpha_2 = 0.2$, $\gamma_1 = 1$, $\gamma_2 = 0.5$, $\phi_0 = 0.81$, $\phi_1 = 0.2$, and $\omega = 3$.
 These parameter values corresponded to an easily detectable, abundant species.
-For each of the 100 generated data sets, we subsequently varied the number of randomly selected point count locations between 5, 10, 20, 30, and 50.
+For each of the 100 generated data sets, we varied the number of randomly selected point count sites between 5, 10, 20, 30, and 50.
 The model was run for the five sampling scenarios for each data set, resulting in a total of 500 simulations.
-We used these simulations to assess the performance of Model AC, which allowed us to determine the number of point count locations needed to separate the false positive detections from the true detections in the acoustic data without manual validation.
+We used these simulations to assess the performance of Model AC, which allowed us to determine the number of point count sites needed to separate the false positive detections from the true detections in the acoustic data without manual validation.
 For all simulations and each model, we ran three chains of 10,000 iterations with a burn-in period of 3000 iterations, an adaptive period of 5000 iterations, and a thinning rate of 2, resulting in 10,500 samples from the posterior distribution from which we summarized the model results.